xMRi/PTZControl/README.md

 See the command line secion too.

 ### Supported Cameras
-Currently, the Logitech PTZ 2 Pro and Logitech Rally cameras are automatically detected.
+Currently, the Logitech PTZ 2 Pro, Logitech Rally cameras and ConferenceCam CC3000e Camera are automatically detected.
 For other cameras, you can try to force detection by specifying the name (or part of the name) of the cameras in the registry or on the command line.

 Internally, all cameras that have one of the following tokens in the name are automatically used: